 - Affiliation: pay the influencer a percentage of the orders generated thanks to him using platforms such as Awin or RewardStyle

-- Special operations: this involves organizing launch events, influencers’ dinner, but also take-over with influencers; the principle is to let an influencer take control of a brand’s account to acquire new subscribers and offer different content to their community.
+- Special operations: this involves organizing launch events, influencers’ dinner, and also takeovers with influencers; the principle is to let an influencer take control of a brand’s account to acquire new subscribers and offer different content to their community.
 Finally, the meet-ups: organize a meeting between an influencer and his community to promote the brand.

 - Tools for making listings: The most important is personal monitoring.
 For micro-influence, tools such as Hivency or Octoly (to be understood correctly) or platforms such as Kolsquare for editing listings according to keywords.

-China Fashion Agency: Smooth Kols Solution for China
+China Fashion Agency: Smooth KOL marketing solutions for China

 Our agency has specialists in the luxury industry working exclusively to grow our KOLs portfolio.
 This way we are able to offer our customers the best of KOLs marketing while mostly avoiding the cons and challenges of it.
 Contact us and let’s discuss your project!